big-due/TrimUI-Brick-Hardware-Testing/Brick Current Consumption with NextUI.md

 ## Objective

 To evaluate the impact of the RGB LEDs on the current consumption of the TrimUI Brick running NextUI.
-The contribution of the screen backlight and WiFi were checked as well.
+The contribution of the screen backlight and wifi were checked as well.

 ## Table of Contents
 - [Objective](#objective)